Talking and Walking; Exploring Intersections of Embodiment and Agency in Religious-secular Formations.

 Noster/CRCG thematic seminar February 27th 2019, Groningen

 On February 27th , 2019, a collaboration of scholars from the University of Groningen, University of Amsterdam, Tilburg University, and Radboud university will organize a one-day seminar on religious and secular forms of embodiment.
 This free accessible seminar, held in Groningen, is funded by the Dutch Research school Noster, the Centre for Religion, Conflict and Globalization, and the University of Groningen, faculty of Theology and Religious studies.
-The day will feature plenary lectures and responses by, among others, professor Schirin Amir-Moazami (University of Berlin), doctor Anna Fedele (Center for Research in Anthropology at the university of Lisbon), and professor Anne-Marie Korte (Utrecht University).
+The day will feature plenary lectures and responses by, among others, Schirin Amir-Moazami (University of Berlin), Anna Fedele (Center for Research in Anthropology at the university of Lisbon), Birgitte Schepelern Johansen (University of Copenhagen), and Kholoud Al-Ajarma (University of Groningen)

 Registration (maximum of 50 participants): firstname.lastname@example.org